 Consultation on remuneration requirements for all APRA-regulated entities

-APRA is creating a new prudential standard relating to remuneration requirements across all APRA-regulated industries.
+This page contains APRA's consultation on new prudential requirements for remuneration.
 The new requirements will help regulated entities align remuneration practices with risk, performance and their long-term viability.

 On 30 April 2021, APRA released for consultation a draft prudential practice guide on remuneration, which sets out principles and better practice examples to assist entities in meeting the requirements proposed in the new prudential standard, CPS 511 Remuneration (CPS 511).